Contract farming: Studies

-In considering the subject of “side selling” the FAO publication advocates a combination of favourable incentives and explicit penalties for farmers.
-It also notes that in some circumstances the costs of full avoidance of contractual breaches can be much greater than losses from side-selling, and that companies may therefore learn to live with side-selling.
-This will depend on the size of the firm and the amount invested in farmers.
-Drawing in detail from the case studies, the publication reiterates the importance of a suitable enabling environment.
-However, it also concludes that in certain cases the lack of such an environment is not necessarily a binding constraint to contract farming, particularly where flexibility and non-conventional contractual clauses can be used.
-Although an enabling environment is important, the editors caution against government incentives and subsidies to promote inclusion as these may give a misleading impression of profitability and jeopardize sustainability.
-They also note that the costs to the firm of pursuing an inclusive strategy are rarely considered by proponents of the concept.
+In considering the subject of “side selling” the FAO publication advocated a combination of favourable incentives and explicit penalties for farmers.
+It also noted that in some circumstances the costs of full avoidance of contractual breaches caould be much greater than losses from side-selling, and that companies may therefore learn to live with side-selling.
+This would depend on the size of the firm and the amount invested in farmers.
+Drawing in detail from the case studies, the publication reiterated the importance of a suitable enabling environment.
+However, it also concluded that in certain cases the lack of such an environment is not necessarily a binding constraint to contract farming, particularly where flexibility and non-conventional contractual clauses can be used.
+Although an enabling environment is important, the editors cautioned against government incentives and subsidies to promote inclusion as these could give a misleading impression of profitability and jeopardize sustainability.
+They also noted that the costs to the firm of pursuing an inclusive strategy were rarely considered by proponents of the concept.

-Prowse (2012) provides an accessible and comprehensive review of current issues in contract farming in developing countries.
-Several studies offer a positive message on the inclusion of smallholders and the benefits they accrue from participation.
+Prowse (2012) provided a comprehensive review of issues in contract farming in developing countries.
+Several studies offered a positive message on the inclusion of smallholders and the benefits they accrued from participation.
 For example, in a study published in 2014, Wang, Wang and Delgado review a large number of empirical studies of contract farming.
-They conclude that contract farming has had a significant impact on improving farm efficiency and productivity, and farmer incomes.
+They concluded that contract farming had had a significant impact on improving farm efficiency and productivity, and farmer incomes.

-In a synthetic review of econometric studies, Minot and Ronchi (2015) suggest that participants’ incomes increase by 25-75%.
-A more measured approach is taken in Ton et al.'s (2017) systematic review of contract farming.
-Although their study finds that contract farming may substantially increase farmer income, Ton et al. argue that such figures need to take publication and survivor bias into account.
-In other words, such estimates need to be revised downwards to accept that studies that show negative or no 'impact' are less likely to be published, and that the calculation of the impact of contract farming may neglect schemes that do not improve incomes for smallholders and collapse and thus are not available for evaluation.
+In a synthetic review of econometric studies, Minot and Ronchi (2015) suggested that participants’ incomes increased by 25-75%.
+A more measured approach was taken in Ton et al.'s (2017) systematic review of contract farming.
+Although their study found that contract farming could substantially increase farmer income, Ton et al. argued that such figures needed to take publication and survivor bias into account.
+In other words, studies that showed negative or no 'impact' were less likely to be published, and the calculation of the impact of contract farming may neglect schemes that do not improve incomes for smallholders or that collapsed and were thus are not available for evaluation.